oflisback/dcdg/README.md

-# Docker compose dependency graph
+# Docker compose dependency graph generator

 Simple generator of dependency graph based on ```depends_on``` declarations in a ```docker-compose.yaml```.
 The yaml is parsed with [js-yaml](https://github.com/nodeca/js-yaml) and the dependency graph is rendered with [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).